fahadmaq007/stock-app/stock-server-app/README.md

 1. Run the CouchDB database:

 	./run-couchdb.sh

+	Your CouchDB instance should be running at http://localhost:5984/_utils/

 2. Import csv files: The downloaded csv files are available in the classpath folder, run the following command to import them: